-Security on all campuses is controlled centrally through Facilities Management (Security Section), responsible directly to the Director, Facilities Management, although security operations on each campus are run in close liaison with the relevant Campus Coordinator.
+Security on all campuses is controlled centrally through Facilities Management (Security Section), responsible directly to the Executive Director, Facilities Management, although security operations on each campus are run in close liaison with the relevant Campus Coordinator.

 The Security Section has an extensive set of procedures in its Security Operating Procedures Manual designed to contribute to the good management of QUT by providing security staff with a comprehensive guide to policies which will assist them in carrying out their duties.
 Emergency procedures are provided for wardens.

 The University is open every day to many individuals and groups who are involved on University business and who therefore have legitimate need for access to rooms and buildings.
 However, the University must also look to the security of its installations and assets, in order to minimise opportunities for theft and damage to its property or harm to its students and staff.
 Electronic access through card swipe or pin number systems is available to some facilities.
 Prior to installation, a risk assessment is conducted and if installation is warranted, costs are met by the requesting organisational unit.

 The Security Manager is responsible for key control procedures, and has the authority to recall keys and conduct key audits as considered appropriate to ensure the integrity of the University's keying system.

 Guidelines and procedures relating to building security and issue of keys/electronic access are available on the Digital Workplace (QUT staff access only).